Spirals-Team/test4repair-experiments/results/Nopol+UnsatGuided/Patches and Analysis/Chart/Chart26/readme.md

 Average Nb of Removed Tests:0.6

 Running Nopol+UnsatGuided changes the original patch for each of the 10 seeds.
-The human patch adds an if condition to check whether the owner is not null, the original patch and the newly generated patches by running Nopol+UnsatGuided all make changes to the same conditional statement in a different class.
-We observe failing EvoSuite tests for programs patched with the original Nopol patch, which means the original Nopol patch is incorrect.
-We do not observe any failing EvoSuite tests for programs patched with the new patches genertaed by running Nopol+UnsatGuided, yet we are still not quite sure about the correctness of the newly generated patches.
+The human patch adds an if condition to check whether the owner is not null, the original patch and the selected newly generated patch by running Nopol+UnsatGuided all make changes to the same conditional statement in a different class.
+We observe failing EvoSuite tests for program patched with the original Nopol patch, which means the original Nopol patch is incorrect.
+We do not observe any failing EvoSuite tests for program patched with the selected new patch genertaed by running Nopol+UnsatGuided, yet we are still not quite sure about the correctness of the selected newly generated patch.